-All New Hampshire residents aged 16 and over can register for a COVID-19 vaccine through vaccines.nh.gov or by calling 2-1-1.
+Anyone aged 12 and over can register for a COVID-19 vaccine through vaccines.nh.gov or by calling 2-1-1.
 However, many may need additional support to navigate the vaccination process.

 COVID-19 cases and deaths are disproportionately higher among Hispanic/Latino and Black or African American residents in New Hampshire.
 Our region includes more than 30 small towns.
 Personal connections in this area are highly valued.
 You can greatly assist in our community’s vaccination effort by reaching out (call, text, email) to individuals or networks you know already to answer their questions and help them navigate the process.

 Thank you for your interest in learning how you can help support the vaccination effort through community outreach.

 How do I promote vaccination?

 Use the resources the CDC provides on the Community-Based Organizations COVID-19 Vaccine Toolkit page.
 You’ll find key messages, a letter template, communications resources that you can print, and other helpful information.

 There are additional CDC toolkits available for specific audiences, such as age groups, types of workplaces, faith based groups, pregnant people, people with disabilities.

 To understand more about why people of color may be more hesitant to receive the COVID-19 vaccine, read COVID-19 Vaccines and People of Color from Johns Hopkins Medicine.

 Are there any vaccination talking points I can use?

 On the Key Things to Know page, the CDC provides talking points about what we know and what we are still learning regarding: